TOP > ABOUT > Entry Information

 • General Entry

-• Elite Athletes & Elite Para Athletes (including the wheelchair Athletes)
+• Elite / Para Athlete (including the wheelchair Athlete)

 • Selection

-• 1,500 places will be for peoples with disabilities.
-Once the entry exceeds the field size, the entry will be chosen by random drawing.
+- 1,800 places will be for peoples with disabilities.
+Once the entry exceeds the field size, participants will be selected by lottery.

 • ONE TOKYO Premium Member Entry